Illinois Network of Ctr in Springfield, IL

 • pro The Illinois State Capitol is a stunning building with impressive architecture and deep historical significance.

-• pro The interior is beautifully detailed - with marble columns, stained glass, and historic artwork throughout.
+• pro The interior is beautifully detailed, with marble columns, stained glass, and historic artwork throughout.

-• pro The grounds are peaceful and perfect for a walk or photos.
+• pro The dome is truly stunning and the grounds are peaceful, perfect for photos or a stroll.

 Cons